joshgerdes/jekyll-uno/_posts/2017-05-03-migrating-my-blog-to-jekyll-and-github-pages.md

 ---
-title:  "Migrating my blog to Jekyll"
+title:  "Migrating my blog to Jekyll and GitHub Pages"
+date:   2017-05-03
+excerpt: "Versioning is a tool which allows microservices to gain independence from each other while being able to grow and change.
+Its critical that when we make changes to a microservice we can do so in a way that we are confident will not break our consumers."
 ---
 Over the last 5 years I have been using a blog engine I wrote myself.
 Its not bad but I'm no designer and I would really like it to have a better style and typography.
-I also wanted to put the content in GitHub so that if people find mistakes they can fix them with a pull request.
+I also wanted to put the content in GitHub so that if people find mistakes they can [fix them with a pull request](https://github.com/lukemcgregor/lukemcgregor.github.io).

 This makes [GitHub pages] (free static site hosting) and [Jekyll](https://jekyllrb.com/) (a static site generator GitHub runs) a great solution for running my blog.